 READ MORE: Get out of the city with these epic Sydney day trips!

 - Distance from CBD – 9.8km (20 min drive)

-Bondi Beach is one the most famous beaches in Sydney, if not all of Australia.
+Bondi Beach is one the best beaches in Sydney, and one of the most famous beaches in all of Australia.

 A hugely popular TV show is based around Bondi Beach (Bondi Rescue in case you haven’t seen it), and almost every traveller that steps foot in Sydney ends up taking a trip out to Bondi Beach at some point in their trip.

 The famous Bondi Beach get an enormous amount of people visiting it yearly, so just a heads up, you will not have this beach to yourself.

 The strip is lined with dozens of cafes, bars and restaurants, so you’ll never go hungry or thirsty down here at Bondi Beach.

 As far as surf beaches go it’s also pretty decent, but you’ll be hustling with the locals to try and get a wave.